lee-benjamin/Ben_Leethium/README.md

 `export CLASSPATH=$CLASSPATH:~/path/to/src/Post.class:~/path/to/src/Get.class`

 ### Add your Twitter account credentials
 Create a Twitter Application at https://apps.twitter.com/app/new.
-You will need to create a `twitter4j.properties` file and place it inside `src/`, at the same level as the java files.
-It should look like this:
+You will need to create a `twitter4j.properties` file and place it in the directory where you will run your commands.
+Depending on how you want to set up your classpaths (or not, if you're using maven) it may be in the project root directory or in `src`.
+The file should look like this:

 ```
 oauth.consumerKey=****